Levi Ski Resort | Levi

 OY LEVI SKI RESORT LTD

 Levi Ski Resort, Oy Levi Ski Resort Ltd, is Finland’s leading ski resort and a year-round activity park, growing and evolving amidst Lapland’s Arctic nature.
 The cornerstones of our business include ski pass sales, ski school, rental services, and retail operations.
-Our subsidiary, Levi Restaurants, operates seven slope-side restaurants, serving visitors on the fell throughout the year.
+Our subsidiary, Levi Restaurants, operates eight slope-side restaurants, serving visitors on the fell throughout the year.

 We have been responsible for Levi Ski Resort's slope operations since 1964, evolving into one of Finland's most significant ski resorts.
 Our strategy and values guide us toward responsible growth in line with our vision.
 We continuously invest in the development of year-round services, the modernization of existing slope areas, and the utilization of digitalization to deliver even better experiences.